90,000 hours. That’s how much time the average person spends at work over a lifetime, according to author Jessica Pryce-Jones.

 We worked in teams so much, and we had collaborative work in the SMU Bootcamp, that I knew that I wasn’t just going to be working by myself.

-- Effective company-wide communication from the CEO to contractual employees
+- Effective company-wide communication

-- A functional and inclusive global work structure
+- Inclusive global work structure

-- Comprehensive onboarding experiences
+- Comprehensive onboarding

-- Collaborative structure focusing on teamwork and collective learning
+- Collaborative teamwork and learning structures

-- Hands-on experience with various tech products
+- Hands-on tech product exposure

-- Fully remote work
+- Fully remote work option

 - Leadership transparency and prioritization of time

-- Cultural learning experiences and a focus on inclusivity
+- Cultural learning and inclusivity focus

-- Proactive onboarding with employee support and resources
+- Proactive onboarding with ample resources

-- Unpaid positions with big responsibilities and client-facing initiatives
+- Unpaid roles with significant responsibilities

 Like Arora and Aguilar, you should keep your current and past experiences in mind when considering switching companies or departments, as well as any red or green flags.